Alice Coltrane

-Alice Lucille Coltrane (' McLeod; August 27, 1937 – January 12, 2007), also known as Swamini Turiyasangitananda or simply Turiya, was an American jazz musician, composer, bandleader, and Hindu spiritual leader.
+Alice Lucille Coltrane (August 27, 1937 – January 12, 2007), also known as Swamini Turiyasangitananda or simply Turiya, was an American jazz musician, composer, bandleader, and Hindu spiritual leader.
 An accomplished pianist and one of the few harpists in the history of jazz, Coltrane recorded many albums as a bandleader, beginning in the late 1960s and early 1970s for Impulse! and other record labels.
+One of the foremost proponents of spiritual jazz, her eclectic music proved influential both within and outside the world of jazz.
 She was married to the jazz saxophonist and composer John Coltrane, with whom she performed in 1966–1967.
-One of the foremost proponents of spiritual jazz, her eclectic music proved influential both within and outside the world of jazz.

 Coltrane's career slowed from the mid-1970s as she became more dedicated to her religious education.
 She founded the Vedantic Center in 1975 and the Shanti Anantam ashram in California in 1983, where she served as spiritual director.
 On July 3, 1994, she rededicated and inaugurated the land as Sai Anantam Ashram.
 During the 1980s and 1990s, she recorded several albums of Hindu devotional songs before returning to spiritual jazz in the 2000s and releasing her final album Translinear Light in 2004.

 Biography

 Early life and career (1937–1965)

 Coltrane was born Alice Lucille McLeod on August 27, 1937, in Detroit, Michigan, and grew up in a musical household.
 Her mother, Anna McLeod, was a member of the choir at her church; her half-brother, Ernest Farrow, became a jazz bassist; and her younger sister, Marilyn McLeod, became a songwriter at Motown.

 With the encouragement of her father, Alice McLeod pursued music and started to perform in various clubs around Detroit, until moving to Paris in the late 1950s.
 She studied classical music, and also jazz with Bud Powell in Paris, where she worked as the intermission pianist at the Blue Note Jazz Club in 1960.
 It was there that McLeod appeared on French television in a performance with Lucky Thompson, Pierre Michelot and Kenny Clarke.
 She married Kenny "Pancho" Hagood in 1960 and had a daughter, Michelle, with him.
-The marriage ended soon after, on account of Hagood's developing heroin addiction, and McLeod was forced to return to Detroit with her daughter.
+The marriage ended soon after, due to Hagood's developing heroin addiction, and McLeod was forced to return to Detroit with their daughter.
 She continued playing jazz as a professional in Detroit, with her own trio and as a duo with vibraphonist Terry Pollard.
 In 1962–63, she played with Terry Gibbs' quartet, during which time she met John Coltrane.
 In 1965, they married in Ciudad Juárez, Mexico.
 John Coltrane became stepfather to Alice Coltrane's daughter Michelle, and the couple had three children together: John Jr. (1964, a drummer who died in a car accident in 1982); Ravi (b.
 1965, a saxophonist); and Oranyan (b.
 1967, a DJ).
 Oranyan later played saxophone with Santana for a period of time.